murilobsd/anlang/README.md

 ## License

-AnLang is distributed under the terms of the ISC license.
+An Lang is distributed under the terms of the ISC license.

 See [LICENSE](LICENSE)